adoptium/infrastructure/docs/Setup-TRSS.md

 #### Pre setup recommendations:
 - Dedicate a separate disk for `/var/lib/docker` (>30G) and one for the directory in which you kick off the TRSS service (>60G), the latter will be where TRSS stores its data.
-- Run the TRSS service with a non root user.
+- Run the service with a non-root user.

 ### Before running the service: